matthias-reis/aithir.de/_content/posts/2025/2025-09-08-meetdown-pitch.md

 ## Effective Exchange and Publicity Tooling

-The platform Meetup.com is a significant contender in our space.
+The platform Meetup.com is a significant contender in this space.
 But (besides its commercial goals) it lacks some features that would make it a great tool for communities.